Oxford is often considered a cycling city, however, it is also the home of iconic cars the Morris Minor and the Mini.

 You can find detailed guidance about all of these requirements on the UK government's car import website.
 You should also familiarise yourself with local driving rules and regulations by reading the UK Highway Code.
 More information on cars, getting a UK driver's licence and driving with children can be found here.
 Further resources on local rental cars, parking permits and liftsharing can be found here.

-Finally, don't forget that the British drive on the left side of the road and that the speed limit in most of the medieval centre of Oxford is 20mph!
+Finally, don't forget that the British drive on the left side of the road and that the speed limit in most of the historic centre of Oxford is 20mph!